 So, until they reach that point of majority and are out of our hand, until we give them over to themselves to take care of themselves, we, the parents, are in the position of God to them.

-So, it is important that we keep that distinction.
+It is important that we keep that distinction.
 Parents are more to their children than the children are to them.
 God gave the parents a great deal of latitude, and a great deal of responsibility.
-But, the parents are chief in the family.
+But, the parents, are chief in the family.

 So, respect, to someone who is the chief is absolutely necessary.
 I want to highlight this a little bit from the book of Proverbs.
 I want you to notice the similarity with the 5th commandment: